fmido88/moodle-enrol_wallet/README.md

     * Gift: If a new user get gifted.
 These events helps administrators or managers to track the wallet workflow.

-23. Enhanced security.
+24. Enhanced security.
     * In the latest version, connection to wordpress is secure using encrypted data.
     * Also using shared secret key which the admin must match those in moodle and wordpress in order for secure connection.

-24. Login and logout to wordpress.
+25. Login and logout to wordpress.
     * When a user login or logout from moodle website, automatically logged in or out from wordpress website.
     * Admin can disable this option of course.

+26. Auto create wordpress user.
+    * only active if the wallet source is wordpress.
+    * Creating new user in wordpress website with same username and password.
+    * Update the password automatically when updated in moodle.
+    * Updating another user data not available yet in current version.

 # Wallet block #